-(B) To the exteet 20 lillies in length; of

-(B) To the extent any movement

-exceeds 20 miles in length, such

-movement is not permitted without the

-controlling locomotive being equipped

-with an onboard PTC system after

-December 31, 2020, and each applicable

-Class II or III railroad shall report to

-FRA its progress in equipping each

-necessary locomotive with an onboard

-PTC apparatus to facilitate continuation

-of the movement.
-The progress reports

-shall be filed not later than December 31, 2017 and, if all necessary locomotives are not yet equipped, on December 31, 2019.
+(B) To the extent any movement exceeds 20 miles in length, such movement is not permitted without the controlling locomotive being equipped with an onboard PTC system after December 31, 2020, and each applicable Class II or III railroad shall report to FRA its progress in equipping each necessary locomotive with an onboard PTC apparatus to facilitate continuation of the movement.
+The progress reports shall be filed not later than December 31, 2017 and, if all necessary locomotives are not yet equipped, on December 31, 2019.

-(c) When a train movement is conducted under the exceptions described in paragraph (b)(4) of this section, that movement shall be made in accordance with § 236.1029.
+(c) When a train movement is conducted under the exceptions described in paragraph (b)(4) of this section, that movement shall be made in accordance with 236.1029.

-§ 236.1007 Additional requirements for high-speed service.
+§236.1007 Additional requirements for high-speed service.